Vladlex/BodyBuilder/README.md

 Or anything else as long as it conforms *HeaderValueRepresentable*

 ### Attributes
-Attributes can be vary in a very wide range, but you still have a couple of helping abilities like contentDisposition which is frequently used to put some file (i. e. image) into body.
+Attributes can be varied in a very wide range, but you still have a couple of helping abilities like contentDisposition which is frequently used to put some file (i. e. image) into a body.

 ```Swift
 // name is String, filename is String?